 I asked mentally, Leann, when you had Jeremy’s head you used it as a source of power, how exactly does it work?

 All of the sudden her body and the altar were gone, it just vanished but it revealed something that will become pivotal.
-Right on the same wall, I could saw again the pyramidal shaped stone I once saw in the flock’s house… I asked Leann; what are you trying to tell me?
+Right on the same wall, I could saw again the pyramidal shaped stone I once saw in the flock’s house . . .
+I asked Leann; what are you trying to tell me?

 She showed me on the same wall the word alchemical while something pulled me back to my body and our connection was interrupted.
 This time she could only show me things, I surely will have to decipher.
 Hopefully my riddle skills will allow me to unravel the meaning of this images in my head.